Did you know that 75% of employees have stolen from their employers?

 Valued, engaged employees want to uplift their workplace, not harm it.
 With this in mind, be sure all your employees feel valued.
 One of the best ways to do this is by offering adequate pay.

-According to recent research, employees with higher wages steal less frequently.
+, employees with higher wages steal less frequently.
 And this makes sense – employees who aren’t making a living wage will think about theft more often, thanks to an ongoing sense of financial desperation.

 Aside from paying employees well, be sure to recognize their accomplishments, provide ample coaching and training, and focus on an employee perks program to make everyone feel valued.